Promising New Bed Net Strategy To Zap Malaria Parasite In Mosquitoes

 Resistance evolves

 Pyrethroids are poised to become victims of their own success.
-Since the turn of the century over a billion pyrethroid-treated mosquito nets have been distributed around Africa and have proved remarkably effective in reducing malaria rates.
+Since the turn of the century, over a billion pyrethroid-treated mosquito nets have been distributed around Africa and have proved remarkably effective in reducing malaria rates.
 Insecticide-treated bed nets are thought by researchers to be responsible for 68 percent of all averted malaria cases since 2000.

-These nets work so well because the person sleeping is physically protected but their scent attracts mosquitoes to land on the net.
-They absorb the insecticide through their legs and it later kills them.
-Fewer mosquitoes means fewer opportunities for malaria transmission.
+These nets work so well because the person sleeping is physically protected, but their scent attracts mosquitoes to land on the net.
+They absorb the insecticide through their legs, and it later kills them.
+Fewer mosquitoes mean fewer opportunities for malaria transmission.

 But nature often finds a way around a seemingly powerful human intervention.
 In the past few years, cases of pyrethroid-resistant mosquitoes have increasingly popped up across Africa.
-Doug Paton, a postdoctoral researcher at Harvard who co-led the study, says "mosquitoes we worked with in the field in Burkina Faso had essentially become immune to pyrethroid concentrations that normally kill mosquitoes."
+Paton, the postdoctoral researcher at Harvard who co-led the study, says, "Mosquitoes we worked with in the field in Burkina Faso had essentially become immune to pyrethroid concentrations that normally kill mosquitoes."
 Now, resistance is widespread and present in most populations across Africa.

 To fight back, "higher and higher pyrethroid concentrations are being used to achieve similar effects," says Catteruccia.
-This trend is problematic because insecticides are only useful in the narrow sweet spot of being deadly for insects but safe for humans.
+This trend is problematic because insecticides are useful only in the narrow sweet spot of being deadly for insects but safe for humans.
 Higher concentrations may be less safe, according to Paton.
-Currently, pyrethroids are the only insecticide approved for use in mosquito nets, meaning there are no ready alternatives available.
+Currently, pyrethroids are the only insecticide approved for use in mosquito nets, meaning no ready alternatives are available.

-The degree to which pyrethroid resistance is responsible for the stalled success of malaria control strategies is debatable, according to Catteruccia.
+The degree to which pyrethroid resistance is responsible for the stalled success of malaria-control strategies is debatable, according to Catteruccia.
 But the looming issue prompted her lab to explore other options.

 A new approach

 Instead of experimenting with new chemicals to kill mosquitoes, Catteruccia and Paton considered the other side of the malaria equation: the parasite itself.
-Malaria is caused by the Plasmodium parasite, a unicellular protozoan that is picked up by a female mosquito who feeds on an infected host, multiplies in her gut and then quickly wriggles its way into human bloodstreams while the mosquito feeds on humans.
+Malaria is caused by the Plasmodium parasite, a unicellular protozoan that is picked up by a female mosquito that feeds on an infected host, multiplies in her gut and then quickly wriggles its way into human bloodstreams when the mosquito feeds on humans.

 Antimalarial drugs in humans prevent the disease by stopping the Plasmodium parasite from reproducing in our bodies.
 While previous work had tried to introduce antimalarial medications to mosquitoes through feeding, these strategies never quite took off.
-Catteruccia's team wanted to see if the contact mode-of-transfer that proved so effective in delivering insecticides via bed nets could work for antimalarials too.
+Catteruccia's team wanted to see if the contact mode of transfer that proved so effective in delivering insecticides via bed nets could work for antimalarials too.

-The researchers coated a petri dish with ataquavone, a antimalarial drug commonly used in humans that disrupts the parasite's mitochondria.
-Mosquitoes frequently landed on the treated surface for approximately six minutes, and then were fed a blood meal rife with the malaria parasite.
+The researchers coated a petri dish with atovaquone, an antimalarial drug commonly used in humans that disrupts the parasite's mitochondria.
+Mosquitoes frequently landed on the treated surface for approximately six minutes and then were fed a blood meal rife with the malaria parasite.

-While control mosquitoes, who were not exposed to antimalarial drugs, were chock full of the parasites a week after the blood meal, none of the mosquitoes treated with antimalarial drugs harbored the parasite.
+While control mosquitoes that were not exposed to antimalarial drugs were chock full of the parasites a week after the blood meal, none of the mosquitoes treated with antimalarial drugs harbored the parasite.
 None.

 "Mosquitoes land on this surface, bounce around on it for a few minutes and then simply did not become infected after a parasite-filled blood meal," says Paton.
 "We were hoping for an effect but were not expecting this kind of complete blocking of transmission."